AugustoKlaic/CamundaTraining/camunda-job-workers/job-workers.md

     - Used to report failures of a job execution
   - Variables:
     - The contextual/business data of the process instance required by the worker
+- Job workers can be used in streaming fashion
+  - Jobs are automatically activated and pushed downstream to workers, not requiring polling

 ### Requesting Jobs